Health & Wellness

 Qualifying Life Event

-If you waived SHIP and have a qualifying event, such as a loss of coverage, during the policy year, you may submit a 'Petition to Enroll' in the plan.
-All Qualifying Life Events must be reported within 30 days including a loss of coverage.
+If you waived SHIP and have a qualifying event, such as a loss of coverage, during the policy year, you may request a petition to enroll in the plan.
+All Qualifying Life Events must be reported within 30 days including a loss via email or phone at student@haylor.com or 1(866) 535-0456.

 Insurance After Graduation (Continuation)